Github Actions on Pull Requests

 - The

-to perform the needed steps to deploy and testmy-app
+devspace run e2eto perform the needed steps to deploy and testmy-app.